 - Disperse the bulbs in the pot—close, but not touching—so that their points are just below the rim of the pot.

 - Lightly cover the bulbs with soil and water well.

-- Move the container to a cool, dark spot where the temperature remains steadily around 40-45 F. for 12-15 weeks.
-If you want to make it really easy on yourself bury the container and lift it in early spring.
+- Move the container to a cool, dark spot where the temperature remains steadily around 40 to 45 degrees Fahrenheit for 12 to 15 weeks.

 - Water whenever the soil feels dry.

-- After the chilling period, move the container to a sunny, but cool (55-65 F.) spot and continue watering.
+- After the chilling period, move the container to a sunny but cool spot (around 55 to 65 degrees Fahrenheit) and continue watering.

-- You can leave your daffodil bulbs in the pot after flowering.
+- Leave your daffodil bulbs in the pot after flowering.
 Move the container to a shady spot and continue watering it once or twice a week.

 - Top dress with a handful of fertilizer or bone meal.